Museo Archeologico Nazionale

 The 2nd-floor gallery at Naples' esteemed Academy of Fine Arts houses an important collection of 19th- and 20th-century Neapolitan work,...

 Ospedale degli Incurabili

-Aptly skirting bohemian Piazza Bellini, this whitewashed art gallery features its own candlelit cafe-cum-bar, with alfresco seating at...
+Aptly skirting bohemian Piazza Bellini, this whitewashed gallery features its own cafe-bar speckled with books, flowers, cultured crowds...

 La Cantina della Sapienza